liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/02-themes-generator.markdown

 $$$

-The theme generator prompts you for the following things:
+The Themes Generator prompts you for the following things:

 1. Enter a name for your theme.